IemProg/IA301_SymbolicAI_Ontologies/README.md

 ## Objective:

-A recommendation model to help urban planning and ensure sustainability of cities and human settlements
+A recommendation model to help urban planning and ensure sustainability of cities and human settlements.

 ### Team: